-I am a postdoctoral researcher at Stanford University, working with Jure Leskovec.
-My research lies in domains of graph and data mining, computational social science, and machine learning.
+I am a postdoctoral researcher at Stanford University, working with Prof. Jure Leskovec.
+My research lies at the intersection of machine learning, data mining, and computational social science.
 I focus on characterizing, modeling, and mining large scale data for knowledge extraction and discovery.

 My complete publication list: Google Scholar

 NEW!
 Thrilled to recieve the 2018 SIGKDD Doctoral Dissertation Award runners-up!

 NEW!
 Survey paper "False Information on Web and Social Media: A Survey" is now available here.
 It will appear in the book Social Media Analytics: Advances and Applications, by CRC Press, 2018.